botsman/TLS-proxy/README.md

 All headers which you want to pass to the actual server should be prefixed with `X-Request-`

-2. Signing data with eIDAS private key
+2. Signing data with PEM private key
 In order to do that just send a request to `/sign` endpoint with your data in the body and following headers:
 `X-Proxy-Key` -- private key name/path
 `X-Proxy-Signature-Algorithm` -- signature algorithm (supported rs256 and ps256 values)